Here you can also see what you can do with them!

 Once you open a PSD file with our mockup, you will see that all project layers have proper colors assigned, they are properly named and ordered.
 The mockup files may differ from one another, but in order to make using them easier, we have adopted a common terminology and methodology of use.

 The last layers that we need to discuss are the Shadows and Background Color group.
-The Shadows group contains layers responsible for adding shadow to the object – depending on your needs, you can switch them off or decrease/increase the intensity.
+The Shadows group contains layers responsible for adding shadow under an object – depending on your needs, you can switch them off or decrease/increase the intensity.

 The last layer, Background Color, allows you to change or switch off the background color, as needed.
 Deafult it is set to light gray color (#f6f6f6), so you may want to set it to pure white, or any other color.